shohamjac/shohamjac.github.io/index.md

 # Shoham J. Jacoby

 I am a quantum computing researcher focused on quantum error correcion and computer architecture.
+Currently in Alex Retzker's group at the Hebrew University of Jerusalem.

-Before that, I did hardware design and system engineering, as well as project and team lead roles (in the classical domain).
+Before that, I did hardware design and system engineering, as well as project management and team lead roles (in the classical domain).

 Interested in research, tech, DIY, and travel.